Baking Hermann

 Instructions

 • The next day, drain and rinse the beans and add them to a large saucepan with 2 litres of water.
 Peel one of the onions, cut it in half widthways (through the equator) and add one half to the beans, reserving the other half as a garnish later on.
 Peel 4 of the garlic cloves and add them to the beans together with the bay leaves and dried chillies.
 Bring to a boil, skim off any froth, then reduce the heat and simmer with a lid left slightly ajar for 1 hour and 30 minutes or until tender.
-Alternatively, cook for 8 minutes with 1l of water in a pressure cooker (saves 1 hour and 20 minutes).
+Alternatively, cook for 8 minutes with 1l of water in a pressure cooker (saves 1 hour and 20 minutes of the total cooking time).
 Set aside the chillies, bay leaves and, separately, the onion and garlic, then drain the beans but keep the cooking liquid.

 • Meanwhile slice the set aside raw onion half into thick rings, slice the red peppers and set both aside for later.